 — A value of 15 represents a power greater than or equal to –42 dBm.

 — A value of 1 represents a power less than or equal to –68 dBm.
-Value of 0 indicates that the previous packet was not received an SIFS period before the current transmission.
+Value of 0 indicates that the previous PPDU was not received an SIFS period before the current transmission.
 For control mode: Reserved.

 P3480L7